9/14/15 Update: Menu updated.

-Reputation: Restaurantosaurus is generally overlooked by the masses, in favor of Pizzafari and Flame Tree Barbecue.
-It’s not a bad choice though, especially if you’re in the area and want to get out of the sun.
+Reputation: Restaurantosaurus isn’t a bad choice if you’re looking for the standard Disney quick service food.
 Although the menu is rather basic, the food is prepared well and the toppings bar adds a little more life into those burgers, hot dogs, and nuggets.
 Plus, you fill your own cup, which means you can come back for more of that delicious Diet Coke we both like so much.
 Overwhelmingly though, the best part of Restaurantosaurus is the name Restaurantosaurus.
 When you’re at the Animal Kingdom, preferably during the most random time possible, try leaning over towards your partner and ask in the most serious tone possible, “Is it time for the Restaurantosaurus?”
 In fact, ask right before the big drop on Expedition Everest.
 If that doesn’t elicit a priceless expression then I don’t know what will.
 If that fails, try adding “-osaurus” to the end of words as often as possible throughout the day, until you get at least a tiny laughosaurus.
 Don’t give up.

 Macaroni and Cheese Hot Dog:

 This is a basic hot dog with kids’ macaroni and cheese spooned on top with bacon bits on top of that.
 While not necessarily a compelling value, the toppings do work better together than you might expect and the pasta gives the dog a bit more heft.

 Grilled Breast of Chicken topped with Remoulade, Tomatoes, Basil and American served on a Toasted Bun with choice of Apple Slices or French Fries